hwakharkar/Data-Analytics-Projects/README.md

 # Harshal Wakharkar - Data Analysis Portfolio

 ## About
 Hi, I'm Harshal!
-I have business development backkground and hold a Bachelor of Engineering (B.E.) in Mechanincal Engineering from Nagpur University, India.
+I have business development background and hold a Bachelor of Engineering (B.E.) in Mechanincal Engineering from Nagpur University, India.
 I am a certified data analyst and done 6 months Data Analytics Internship in AI Variant, a Bengaluru based organisation.
 In that internship, I did some of the pathbreaking projects for them, which helped the organisation to take business decisions.

 This repository serves as a showcase of my skills, a platform to share my projects, and a way to track my progress in Data Analytics topics.